afforeroc/time-comparison-interval-sum/README.md

-# Algorithm comparison: sum of all integers of [a, b] interval
+# Algorithm comparison: sum all integers of an interval

 ## System requeriments (recommended)
 * Ubuntu 20.04 LTS